iterative/ldb-resources/documentation/Command-summary.md

 Most LDB commands – `ADD`, `DEL`, `SYNC`, `INSTANTIATE`, `COMMIT`, `PULL` require a staged dataset, and hence must run from a valid workspace.
 Other commands – like `LIST`, `STATUS`, `DIFF` – will also target a staged dataset by default, but do not require a staged dataset if they are passed other dataset identifiers.

+If the dataset is create with `STAGE`, it already has a name.
+Datasets staged with `GET` are unnamed, and will get a name at a first commit.

 ## locating an LDB instance

 Every LDB command is linked to an instance where datasets and annotations are stored.
 There are two ways to locate an instance: